octavio67/VrUnity/README.md

 - git clone --branch main https://github.com/octavio67/VrUnity.git, them you get a 'VrUnity' folder that contains an Unity Project

 - Open UnityHub and select "Open-add project from disk" to find and open your recent Unity Proyect upload from Git

+- Select File-Open Scene from menu and Select Scene Folder and then "OctavioRoom" scene.
+Run the unity project from your Unity Editor

 ***INGAME SCREENSHOTS***